5 Reasons Why Your PPC Leads Are Not Converting

 What isn’t shown or understood is everything that happens in between this process!
 (More on that in section 2).

-This issue is like trying to peel back a huge onion – the ones that make you cry.
+This complicated buying journey is like trying to peel back a huge onion – the ones that make your eyes well up.

 It may be an overwhelming concept to think about.

-Below are a few questions that each team should think about to start the conversation and peel back that onion.
+Below are a few questions each team should consider to start the conversation and peel back that onion.

-- How long is the sales cycle actually?
+- How long is the sales cycle actually vs. my expectations of an ideal sales cycle?

 - When does the responsibility of leads transfer from marketing to sales?